 - Clear and legible site plan with dimensions of the relevant area, showing a clear 1.8 metre space to allow pedestrians to pass any tables and chairs area.
 Please also show any nearby street furniture, cabinets, streetlighting.

 - Designated smoking area plan.
 This should include clearly labelled smoking and non-smoking sections in 50% of the proposed area

 - Evidence of £5m public liability insurance, which covers the additional seating area.
 We advise that this has three months left on the policy period

 - Details of any furniture proposed, so the type and number of any items and layout proposed

 - Days of the week and the hours of each day that you intend to use the highway

 Apply for, renew. change, or surrender tables and chairs consent

 Premises applying must display a notice of their application and a plan of the proposed area in clear view at the premises window, the day the application is submitted, with the consultation period running for seven days starting from the next working day after the application is made.

 The consultation process is the legally required means for the public and stakeholders to object where necessary to proposals.

-Once the consultation period is over, a seven-day decision period is started to allow for the review of any objections and a decision is made to either grant or refuse the request; the city council will notify the applicant as soon as possible after the 7-day consultation period of the outcome.
+Once the consultation period is over, a seven-day decision period is started to allow for the review of any objections and a decision is made to either grant or refuse the request.
+We will notify you with the outcome after this consultation period.
 Should no decision be made in that seven-day period, the licence is considered granted.